patrickhancke/kbc-cloud-native-practical-case/lab-05-jpa/README.md

 ## Commit and tag your work

-Make sure to add, commit and push all your files at least once at the end of every lab.
-After the lab has been completed, please tag it with the appropriate lab number:

-``git tag -a lab06 -m "lab06"``
+Commit your work: use the lab name as comment and tag it with the same name.
+Don't forget to push to Github.